MedMira, Inc.: Corporate Update on Clinical Evaluation of MedMira's Products

 HALIFAX, NS / ACCESSWIRE / February 1, 2024 / Today, MedMira Inc. (MedMira) (TSXV:MIR) is pleased to provide an update on the ongoing review process by Health Canada.
-The Company made the required submission and has been working towards extending its intended use highlighting the increasing need in maternity screening.
+The Company made the submission and since then has been working with the regulator on the additional clarifications and at the same time has been working towards extending its intended use highlighting the increasing need in maternity screening.

 MedMira is committed to provide the fastest and most accurate solution to the increasing infection rates for infectious and congenital syphilis.
 Whereas the infection rates over the past 10 years increased by 73% among males, the rate among females increased by 773%.
 As a result, congenital syphilis (syphilis transmitted during pregnancy to babies) led to a rise in severe and life-threatening illnesses with up to 40% of babies being stillborn.